Equigenerated Gorenstein ideals of codimension three: Introduction

+An aftermath is a discussion around \cite[Question 2.5]{Fro-Lund} that asks for the nature of the coefficients of the power series $((1-t^d)^r/(1-t)^n)_+$ for $r\geq n$.

-This obstruction is formalized in terms of a numerical {\em virtual datum}, to wit, a pair $(d,r)$ of integers such that $d\geq 2$ and $r\geq 3$ will be called an {\em equigenerated Gorenstein virtual datum} in dimension $n\geq 3$ if $(r-1)/2$ is a factor of $d$.
-Such a datum will be said to be {\em proper} if there exists a codimension $3$ Gorenstein ideal in $\kk[x_1,\ldots,x_n]$ generated by $r$ forms of degree $d$, in which case $2d/(r-1)$ is in fact the degree of any entry in the alternating matrix whose maximal Pfaffians generated the ideal.
-The obstruction nature of this notion will soon be discarded throughout because of Proposition~\ref{properness}, which says that any virtual datum is proper.
+In another direction, the minimal number $\mu(I)$ of generators of a codimension $3$ Gorenstein ideal $I\subset \kk[x,y,z]$ generated in degree $d$ obeys a certain additional constraint, besides being an odd integer.
+This obstruction is formalized in terms of the available numerical data, to wit, a pair $(d,r)$ of integers such that $d\geq 2$ and $r\geq 3$ will be called an {\em equigenerated Gorenstein virtual datum} in dimension $n\geq 3$ if $(r-1)/2$ is a factor of $d$.
+Such a datum will be said to be {\em proper} (in dimension $n$) if there exists a codimension $3$ Gorenstein ideal in $\kk[x_1,\ldots,x_n]$ generated by $r$ forms of degree $d$, and moreover, the entries of a corresponding $r\times r$ skew-symmetric matrix $\phi$ generate an ideal of codimension $n$.
+Here, $2d/(r-1)$ will be the degree of any entry of $\phi$.
+We prove that any virtual datum is proper (Theorem~\ref{properness}).
 This result is characteristic-free.
-It requires a kind of generic arguing in the proof, but is surprisingly not in conflict with Theorem~\ref{Gorenstein_vs_general_forms} previously mentioned.

-A seemingly more difficult question in this context is whether, given a virtual datum $(d,r)$, are there only finitely many codimension $3$ Gorenstein ideals with this datum, up to coordinate change in the $\kk$-vector space $\kk x_1+\cdots +\kk x_n$?
-Moreover, in the affirmative case can one write down respective canonical forms?
-In addition, an answer to this question may depend on the nature of the base field $\kk$.
-But, even if affirmative for two given fields, the number of such ideals may differ from one another.
-These questions have been, nearly simultaneously and independently, considered in \cite{Kustin} and \cite{abc}, but it would look like there is still much ground to be covered.

-The latter questions, along with the role of syzygetic ideals, will hopefully be tackled by the authors in a future paper.
-For the present, this role comes out in a certain behavior of the algebras associated to a codimension $3$ $d$-equigenerated Gorenstein ideal $I$.
-The relation between the depth of these algebras and the nature of the rational map defined by the linear space $I_d$ is discussed in Section~\ref{Gor_all} by completely elementary ways.
-There is no claim of originality in the results themselves, with a strong chance that they be contained in the work of Kustin--Polini--Ulrich through the encyclopedic \cite{trio_Gor}.
+This question has been tackled before in \cite{Diesel} and by Conca--Valla (\cite{Con-Valla}) via an argument based upon a particular skew--symmetric matrix.
+An approach of the same sort, drawing upon the early example of Buchsbaum and Eisenbud (\cite[Proposition 6.2]{BE1}), will appear in the PhD thesis of the first author.